Records Management Tips for Small Businesses

-As important, as RM is to large companies it is even more important for small companies.
-The reason being, larger companies, due to their size and the spread of their records and information, can generally weather a disaster better than their smaller counterparts can.
+As important, as RM is too large companies it is even more important for small companies.
+The reason being, larger companies, due to their size and the spread of their records and information, can generally whether a disaster better than their smaller counterparts can.
 Put in different terms, a large meteor will create a bigger crater proportionally on the moon than on the earth.

 Since small businesses operate out of smaller offices, warehouses, and even home offices, their records, and data are more compacted a disasters, whatever their type, tend to hit them harder, to the point where they may be forced to close.